Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Introduction

-Specifically, besides the video encoder, we employ a text encoder to embed script representations from ASR transcripts, together with a parametric module SortFormer to realize the pretext task of TVTS.
-Given an input video and its successive transcripts, we randomly shuffle the order of the sentences.
-The encoded script representations are then fed into SortFormer to predict their actual orders by attending to the video representations via cross-attention layers.
+We realize the pretext task of TVTS by performing joint attention among the encoded video spatiotemporal representations and the extracted ASR transcript representations.
+Specifically, given an input video and its successive transcripts, we randomly shuffle the order of the sentences.
+Subsequently, we concatenate the encoded script representations and the video representations and perform self-attention to predict the actual orders of the shuffled transcripts by fully understanding the spatiotemporal semantics in the video.
 The order prediction is cast as a $K$-way classification task, where $K$ is the number of transcripts.
-The pretext task indirectly regularizes the video encoder to properly capture contextualized spatiotemporal representations to provide enough knowledge for transcript ordering.
-Besides TVTS, a global video-transcript contrastive loss is preserved to ease the reordering task via learning semantically meaningful video representations.
-Only the video encoder is utilized for downstream video recognition tasks for fair comparisons.
+The pretext task indirectly regularizes our model to properly capture contextualized spatiotemporal representations to provide enough knowledge for transcript ordering.

-The usage of language supervision is related to video-text alignment \citep{frozen,mcq} and multimodal representation learning \citep{merlot,violet} methods, however, we are completely different.
+The usage of language supervision is related to video-text alignment \cite{frozen,mcq} and multimodal representation learning \cite{merlot,violet} methods, however, we are completely different.
 (1) Video-text alignment methods focus on retrieval tasks and are devoted to associating the vision patterns with language concepts.
-They are generally single-frame biased \citep{singularity} and fail to encode strong out-of-the-box temporal representations.
-(2) Multimodal representation learning methods aim to match different modalities in the temporal dimension for mutual complementation and fusion.
-Though \citep{merlot} also reorders ASR scripts, it is tailored for learning joint representations across modalities rather than spatiotemporal representations in our work.
-It does not work when used directly for our task, discussed in Sec. \ref{ordering}.
+They are generally single-frame biased \cite{singularity} and fail to encode strong out-of-the-box temporal representations.
+(2) Multimodal representation learning methods aim to learn fused representations across modalities rather than vision-only spatiotemporal representations in our work.
+Moreover, different from our pretext task that aims to optimize spatiotemporal video representations, \cite{merlot} sorts video frames by taking the features of individual frames as inputs without temporal modeling, \ie, learning video representations only at the image level.
+As \cite{merlot} points out, its ordering pretext task is not critical for downstream tasks (performance even drops) and primarily serves as an interface to query the model about temporal events.